Reverse Seared Fillet Steak

 Slicing

 Once cooked, there’s no need to rest the steaks.
-All we need to do is slice the meat against the grain then season with sea salt & freshly cracked black pepper.
+All you need to do is slice the meat against the grain then season with sea salt & freshly cracked black pepper.

 Steak Internal Temperature Guide